 We thought we were pretty avid beach goers before, but since moving within walking distance to the actual beach part of Newport Beach, California a few months ago, we’ve headed to the sand on almost a daily basis.
 Whether we’re trying to catch some waves, hanging out with friends or just watching the sunset, we’ve picked up a few things that have made our beach days both better (like an awesome Catch Surf surfboard) and easier (like a super compact microfiber beach towel).
 Here’s our picks for the 10 best beach products we’ve been loving this summer.

 1 Microfiber Beach Towel

 A towel is the most basic piece of beach gear, and Wildhorn Outfitters reinvented this staple and took it to a whole new level.
 I’ve accumulated a cupboard full of big, bulky beach towels (which I should probably just get rid of), but I always reach for my microfiber beach towel by Wildhorn Outfitters.
 Whether we need to dry off after a swim or just want to stretch out on the sand, the Akumal Microfiber beach towel is our new go-to.
 My favorite thing about this towel is that it spreads out like an extra large beach blanket, but rolls up extra small.
 It hardly takes up any room in our beach bag, so we can easily bring three and not feel like we’re carting a whole queen-size comforter to the beach.
-Plus the sand shakes right off and it dries super fast.
+Plus the sand shakes right off this microfiber beach towel and it dries pretty fast.

 2 Beach Blanket

-This Wildhorn beach blanket is another recent addition to our beach kit.
+This beach blanket by Wildhorn Outfitters is another recent addition to our beach kit.
 As much as we love the sand, we don’t love it when it gets everywhere.
 We spread this beach blanket out before setting out all our gear (including our awesome microfiber beach towels!), which helps keep us a bit less sandy.

 3 Beach Chairs